PAST2212/domainthreat/README.md

 - Parked: Check if domain is parked for 2XX or 3XX Status Code domains (experimental state)
 - Subdomains: Subdomain Scan
 - E-Mail Availability: Check if domain is ready for receiving mails and/or ready for sending mails
-- Daily CSV export into a calender week based CSV file (can be filtered by dates)<br>
+- Daily CSV export into a calender week based CSV file including all features (e.g. subdomains)
+- Daily CSV export for the monitored domain results only without additional features included (e.g. subdomains)<br>

 **Other Features**
 - Multithreading (CPU core based) & Multiprocessing & Async Requests